 ‘ Ye 10th.
 A hott day.
 Mr. Hodgkinson, Mr. Barton, and I went to Ormskirke to meete Mr. Roper.
 Din’d there and went to waite on Coll Fairfax att our returne.’
 (Bellingham)

-Col Fairfax, who had commanded a regiment of foot in Ireland before the Revolution, was appointed at the same time as Viscount Castleton.
-Castleton’s regiment did not see service in Ireland with William III.
-Capt Wichcoat would be George Whichcoat.
-Capt Sanderson would probably be Captain Charles Saunderson, possibly a relation of Viscount Castleton.
+Col Fairfax, who had commanded a regiment of foot in Ireland before the Revolution, was the regiment’s Lieut.-Col. Castleton’s regiment did not see service in Ireland with William III.
+Capt Wichcoat would be George Whichcote.
+Capt Sanderson could be Sanderson’s son Thomas, who assumed command of the regiment in 1694 or Captain Charles Saunderson, possibly a relation of Viscount Castleton.